 Standing outside a Chinese temple in the middle of Chinatown, Kuala Lumpur, Malaysia.
 I was waiting for Adam to snap his last few pictures, it happened.
-I was the victim of a ‘moto-thief’.
+I was the victim of a ‘snatch-thief’.
 This was a street we had spent much time on over the last few days, but today it’s a crime scene.

-Motor bikes riding down the sidewalk is a normal, yet very annoying, occurrence in Southeast Asia.
-It didn’t take me by surprise to see a motor bike pull off the road and on to the sidewalk just in front of me.
+Motorbikes riding down the sidewalk is a normal, yet very annoying, occurrence in Southeast Asia.
+It didn’t take me by surprise to see a motorbike pull off the road and onto the sidewalk just in front of me.
 I glance away to see if Adam has made his way out yet, and that’s when I feel the tug… I whip my head around only seeing the red helmet.
 It happened so fast my brain was still processing as he was already weaving through traffic.

 He was probably watching me, waiting for just the right moment.
-When he saw it, he drove up on to the sidewalk as I looked down, and grabbed the bag right out of my hands.
+When he saw it, he drove up onto the sidewalk as I looked down, and grabbed the bag right out of my hands.
 I can still feel it being ripped away, such an aggravating feeling.

-Panic and freak out set in as we rush back to the room begin to change every password on every account signed into the stolen phone.
+Panic and freak out, set in as we rushed back to the room begin to change every password on every account signed into the stolen phone.
 Probably not likely that the red helmet wearing bastard has even the slightest interest (or even read the English text) in what apps I have, but we figure better safe than sorry.
 Plus I really don’t want him getting ahold of my Instagram account and sending you all dirty pictures… The strange things you think of after just being robbed.

 Saturday afternoon in the polis station

 Things could have been worse, we weren’t hurt, it was just stuff.
 Stuff is replaceable.
-There were a few other things lost too, including our small point and shoot camera, and little bit of cash.
-The worst part about it is without a doubt loosing the pictures on my phone.
+There were a few other things lost too, including our small point and shoot camera, and a little bit of cash.
+The worst part about it is without a doubt losing the pictures on my phone.
 We took extensive videos of the Thaipusam festival the day before on that phone and hadn’t yet download them.